Jacobian algebras with periodic module category and exponential growth: Proof of the results

-Using the notation of $\xi(g\beta)$, we have that $\eta=\xi(g\beta)^{-1}$.
-Observe that Both words are bands and they can be composed arbitrarily, therefore $A'$ is an algebra of exponential growth, then by Lemma \ref{exponential} $A$ is an algebra of exponential growth.

-The result follows from the fact that exponential growth is preserved by mutations (see Remark \ref{growth}).
+Observe that both strings $\xi(\alpha)$ and $\eta$ are actually bands, moreover, we have that the compositions $\xi(\alpha)\eta$ and $\eta\xi(\alpha)$ are well defined bands and so is any word formed by (arbitrary) compositions of the bands $\xi(\alpha)$ and $\eta$.
+Therefore $A'$ is an algebra of exponential growth, and by Lemma \ref{exponential} it follows that $A$ is an algebra of exponential growth.
+The result follows from the fact that exponential growth is preserved by mutations (see Remark \ref{growth}). \end{proof}